fiachra369/SQA.Assignment/CodeReview.md

 ## What is code Review ? - Victor
+Code review is a systematic examination of software source code, intended to bugs and to estimate the code quality.
+It is the act of consciously conveying with fellow programmers to check each other's code for mistakes and review.

+The code review process includes the following stages:
+- **Best practice** - Identifying more efficient ways of completing any task.
+- **Error detection** - Finding local errors in the code.
+- **Vulnerability exposure** - - identifying the most common vulnerabilities in the code.
+- **Malware discovery** - A special kind of code review used to detect the suspicious pieces of code or to find the back-doors and any malware integrated into the software.

 ## What are the advantages of using code reviews ? - Siobhan